TheWidlarzGroup/react-native-video/README.md

        ref={(ref) => {
          this.player = ref
        }}                                      // Store reference
-       rate={1.0}                              // 0 is paused, 1 is normal.
-       volume={1.0}                            // 0 is muted, 1 is normal.
-       stereoPan={0}                           // [Android only] The audio player’s stereo pan position.
-A value of –1.0 is full left, 0.0 is center, and 1.0 is full right.
-Default 0.0 muted={true|false}                      // Mutes the audio entirely.
-Default false paused={true|false}                     // Pauses playback entirely.
-Default false resizeMode="cover"                      // Fill the whole screen at aspect ratio.* repeat={true|false}                     // Repeat forever.
-Default false
        playInBackground={true|false}           // Audio continues to play when app entering background.
 Default false playWhenInactive={true|false}           // [iOS] Video continues to play when control or notification center are shown.
 Default false onBuffer={this.onBuffer}                // Callback when remote video is buffering